Remodeling vs. Moving

 And on top of all that, “equity locusts” from out of state and Denver continue to swarm with no end in sight.
 Who can blame them?
-Colorado Springs is a great place to live and our property values are still substantially lower compared to places like California or Oregon.
+Colorado Springs is a great place to live and our property values in 2021 are still substantially lower compared to places like California or Oregon.
 So they can pay cash and still come out ahead.

 All this means that its really easy to sell your house and really difficult to find a good deal on your next one.